Delirium Tremens (DTs) Workup

 Imaging Studies

 About 50% of patients with delirium tremens (DTs) who present with fever will have an infection, pneumonia being most common.
 A chest radiograph should be obtained in all patients suspected of having DTs.
-Obtain cervical spine radiographs if any question or suspicion of trauma or head injury exists.
+If there is any suspicion of trauma or head injury, imaging of the cervical spine (plain radiography or CT scanning) and head CT scanning should be performed.

 Computed tomography (CT) scanning of the head is performed selectively.
 Indications for a head CT scan include the following: